KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.MetadataException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.MetadataException)

-### System.Data.MissingPrimaryKeyException
+#### System.Data.MissingPrimaryKeyException

 Represents the exception that is thrown when you try to access a row in a table that has no primary key.

-    throw [System.Data.MissingPrimaryKeyException]::New("Represents you try to access a row in a table that has no primary key.")
+    throw [System.Data.MissingPrimaryKeyException]::New("you try to access a row in a table that has no primary key.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.MissingPrimaryKeyException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.MissingPrimaryKeyException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.MissingPrimaryKeyException)

-### System.Data.NoNullAllowedException
+#### System.Data.NoNullAllowedException

 Represents the exception that is thrown when you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.

-    throw [System.Data.NoNullAllowedException]::New("Represents you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.")
+    throw [System.Data.NoNullAllowedException]::New("you try to insert a null value into a column where System.Data.DataColumn.AllowDBNull is set to false.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.NoNullAllowedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.NoNullAllowedException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.NoNullAllowedException)

-### System.Data.ObjectNotFoundException
+#### System.Data.ObjectNotFoundException

 The exception that is thrown when an object is not present.